riajul-98/ECS-thread-composer-app/README.md

 ![alt text](<threat_composer.png>)

 ## Potential issues
-1. Pipeline failing to build - Could be due to many issues, check failure message
+1. Pipeline failing to build - Could be due to many issues, check failure message.
 2. ECS tasks not being able to pull the image - You may already have an IAM role with the same name which does not contain the correct permissions.
 3. Terraform failing to build - User tied to the access keys may not have the correct permissions for the specific services / resources.
+4. Terraform hanging at the ACM request stage - Cancel the command using `ctrl + c` and then running another `terraform apply`.